avigewirtz/avigewirtz.github.io-/make/makefile-version-3-macros.md

 ```
 {% endcode %}

-The benefit of using macros is it makes it much more convenient to change values.
+The benefit of using macros is it makes it extremely easy to change values.
 For example, if we want to change the compiler to `clang`, we'd change `CC = gcc217` to `CC = clang`, all we need to do is change CC to change, instead of changing every compilation command.

 Notice how we have several versions of each macro, with all but the one we're currently using commented out.&#x20;